GNVR-Dev/daz/README.md

 ![Imgur](https://i.imgur.com/IXpg6FM.png)

-You should now be able to change the value of the BrowInner variable and see the brows go up a down from -1 to 1
+You should now be able to change the value of the BrowInner variable and see the brows go up and down from -1 to 1

 Using the pose assets and animation blueprint for multiple characters: